Ana06/OS/README.md

 # OS

 Design and implementation of applications based on OS services.
+This project was developed during a university course (Advanced topics in operating systems and networks) in 2016.

 ## Process management and signaling